-Clean Fire was specifically formulated to protect your engine from the lack of lubricity in the Ultra Low Sulfur Diesel (ULSD) fuel and provides you with the year round protection your engine needs.
+Clean Fire was specifically formulated to protect your engine from the lack of lubricity in the Ultra Low Sulfur Diesel (ULSD) fuel and with its concentrated all season multi-functioning formulation to save you money.

 With the price of diesel fuel today you need all the help you can get to hold down cost.
-With Clean Fire you will not only save fuel, but you will receive an aggressive protection package for your equipment.
-That means more money for your business and peace of mind knowing that your equipment is ready when you are.
+With Clean Fire you will not only save fuel, but you will receive an aggressive five tier protection package for your equipment.
 With Clean Fire’s concentrated formulation a little can go a long way, this insures you cover the cost of treating your fuel.

 ALL IN ONE